nitinskunigal/SQL-Data-Warehouse-Project/docs/etl_methods.md

 - Enhancing datasets with derived KPIs and business logic.

 ### 🔹 Data Integration
-- Merging CRM and ERP data into unified customer and product dimensions.
+- Merged ERP and CRM data sources into a unified analytical model.

 ### 🔹 Derived Columns
-- Examples include: Age Group, Customer Segment, Product Segment, Recency, Lifespan, AOV, etc.
+- Created meaningful attributes like Age Group, Product Segment, and Lifespan etc.

 ### 🔹 Data Normalization & Standardization
-- Mapping and standardizing values (e.g., segment codes to labels).
+- Standardized naming conventions, codes, and categories.

 ### 🔹 Business Rules & Logic
-- Calculated columns like Total Orders, Monthly Spend, etc., based on stakeholder use cases.
+- Calculated columns like Total Orders, Monthly Spend, Customer Segmentation (New, Regular, VIP), Product Tiering, etc., based on stakeholder use cases.

 ### 🔹 Data Aggregations
 - Performed in the Gold layer to generate summary metrics by customer/product.